pamod-madubashana/TelegramFileServer/.qoder/commands/speckit.analyze.md

 ### 1. Initialize Analysis Context

-Run `.specify/scripts/powershell/check-prerequisites.ps1 -Json -RequireTasks -IncludeTasks` once from repo root and parse JSON for FEATURE_DIR and AVAILABLE_DOCS.
-Derive absolute paths:
+Check if required files exist in the current directory:

-- SPEC = FEATURE_DIR/spec.md
+- SPEC = spec.md
-- PLAN = FEATURE_DIR/plan.md
+- PLAN = plan.md
-- TASKS = FEATURE_DIR/tasks.md
+- TASKS = tasks.md

 Abort with an error message if any required file is missing (instruct the user to run missing prerequisite command).
-For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").

 ### 2. Load Artifacts (Progressive Disclosure)